claresudbery/clare-wiki-ably/pages/coding/tools/flutter/firebase-security-rules.md

 }
 ```

-- See [sample code](security-rules-test-app/test/test.js#L175) for example of a test
+- See [sample code](security-rules-test-app/test/firestore.test.js#L175) for example of a test
+  - Note that I edited this slightly to add `storage.test.js`, in commit [](), but never tested it, so I don't know if I broke it
 - Quick example:

 ```js